Ella-Maduagwu/DataGenerator/readMe.txt

  Simplicity was a top priority in this project and I think I achieved that

- I have made a few changes since the submission of the 010 assignment, I have replaced -
+ I have made a few changes since from the original design, I have replaced -
  - the option to continue an existing project with the function that will allow the user choose a Template for the dataset they want generated.

 *******************